PHOENIXcenter/pi-HelixNovo/README.md

 # Code availability
 ## π-HelixNovo
 **π-HelixNovo** is the first version of the software.
-It proposes the complementary spectrum to enhance the ion information of a MS2 spectrum and is available in [**this branch**](https://github.com/PHOENIXcenter/pi-HelixNovo/tree/pi-HelixNovo).
+It proposes the complementary spectrum to enhance the ion information of a MS2 spectrum and is available at [**this branch**](https://github.com/PHOENIXcenter/pi-HelixNovo/tree/pi-HelixNovo).
 ## π-HelixNovo2
-**π-HelixNovo2** is an updated version of π-HelixNovo that extracts accurate representations from MS data with the supplement of the complementary spectrum and employs a bidirectional decoding architecture to enhance peptide decoding. π-HelixNovo2 also integrates a quality control (QC) strategy for evaluating de novo peptides, and present the first open, user-friendly, and online [**computational platform**](https://openi.pcl.ac.cn/OpenI/pi-HelixNovo-NPU), enabling accurate de novo peptide sequencing for all, particularly for users without programming expertise. π-HelixNovo2 is available in [**this branch**](https://github.com/PHOENIXcenter/pi-HelixNovo/tree/pi-HelixNovoV2).
+**π-HelixNovo2** is an updated version of π-HelixNovo that extracts accurate representations from MS data with the supplement of the complementary spectrum and employs a bidirectional decoding architecture to enhance peptide decoding. π-HelixNovo2 also integrates a quality control (QC) strategy for evaluating de novo peptides, and present the first open, user-friendly, and online [**computational platform**](https://openi.pcl.ac.cn/OpenI/pi-HelixNovo-NPU), enabling accurate de novo peptide sequencing for all, particularly for users without programming expertise. π-HelixNovo2 is available at [**this branch**](https://github.com/PHOENIXcenter/pi-HelixNovo/tree/pi-HelixNovoV2).
 # Hardware requirements
 ## GPU
 - Train a model from scratch: An NVIDIA GPU with enough computing power and memory (e.g., Tesla V100 with 32GB of memory).